Adam Gilman - Social Studies and Digital Media

 Fun facts about Kelly: she is an avid triathlete, whitewater canoeist, distance swimmer, canner and pickler, and napper.
 She has traveled around the world, speaks fluent Spanish and a bit of Aymara, and hopes to someday ski in Japan and bike her way through Cambodia.
 Last year, Kelly led her advisory to eternal glory during the spirit week competition and has spent the summer scheming how to repeat the performance.

-Katelyn Virmalo - Humanities
+Katelyn Virmalo - Literature and Writing

 Ms. Virmalo is highly experienced in achieving remarkable results from challenging classroom circumstances.
 Until 2009, she was head of the English department at the Bushwick School for Social Justice in Brooklyn, New York, where she used creative writing, role-playing, and close relationships to provide unique learning opportunities—even for students who often spoke English as a second language.
 She received the Most Dedicated Teacher and the Most Creative Teacher awards while there.